 Graves' interests focus on a new type of x-ray light source based on the collision of extremely short electron and laser pulses.

-Hariadi's interests include the biological physics of molecular machines, mechanobiology, and low-cost ultra-sensitive digital diagnostics, and the origin of life.
+Hariadi's interests include the biological physics of molecular machines, mechanobiology, low-cost ultra-sensitive digital diagnostics, and the origin of life.

 Liu's interests are in nanoscience and materials physics.